-Mark your calendars for Sunday July 20, 2014.
-Join us to sample some of the less common Florida mango varieties, pick up trees of the ones you like, take a farm tour, and eat yourself silly, and have a relaxing day on the farm!
+Mark your calendars for Sunday July 19, 2015.
+Join us to sample some of the less common Florida mango varieties, pick up trees of the ones you like, take a farm tour, eat yourself silly, and spend a relaxing day on the farm!
 Rain or shine!!

-Educational Seminar at 12 noon (tent in back area)
+Educational Seminars at 11am ,12 noon, and 1pm (tent in back area)

 Bring your sunscreen, bug spray, and if you plan to stay a while you may want your lawn chairs or a blanket.

 offer!
 Samples are available while supplies last, but we stock up a good supply.
 There will be 10-12 different varieties available to try at a time.

 Varieties for sampling this year will include: Southern Blush, Pickering, Kent, Keitt, Duncan, Winter, Haden, Tommy Atkin, Van Dyke, Edward, Lemon Zest, Palmer, Spirit of 76, Mallika, Carrie, and Nam Doc Mai.

 varieties have a very limited number of fruit this year, and/or have

 such high demand that they are reserved a year or more in advance, so is